Haervwe/open-webui-tools/README.md

 No configuration required!
 The tool works out of the box.

 ### arXiv Reseach MCTS Pipe

-    Admin:
+  - Admin:

-    -Tavily API KEY: required, create it in tavily.com -Max Search Results: Amount of results fo fech form web search -Arxiv Max Results: Amount of results to fetch for arxiv API
+    - Tavily API KEY: required, create it in tavily.com
+    - Max Search Results: Amount of results fo fech form web search
+    - Arxiv Max Results: Amount of results to fetch for arxiv API

-    User:
+  - User:

-    -Tree Breadth: how many nodes per round are searched- -Tree Depth: how many rounds are made.
+    - Tree Breadth: how many nodes per round are searched-
+    - Tree Depth: how many rounds are made.
-    -Exploration Weight: constant to control exploration vs exploitation, (a higher value means more exploration of new paths, while a low values makes the system stick with one option, range from 0 to 2 recommended)
+    - Exploration Weight: constant to control exploration vs exploitation, (a higher value means more exploration of new paths, while a low values makes the system stick with one option, range from 0 to 2 recommended)

 ### Hugging Face Image Generator
 Required configuration in Open WebUI: